vegapnk/RJW-Genes/KNOWN_BUGS.md

 1. Is your Succubus drafted?
 If not, they might have a flight-mode set and are scared of the enemy.

+It seems that things changing Enemy Combat AI also affect this.
+One report was about CAI5000 and we also expect Combat Extended to be incompatible.

 ## Random Vaginas for Goblins

 Error: Pawns have different genitalia than expected, e.g. if the "no vagina" gene is specified there are pawns with vaginas AND a penis.